 Figure 6 - Hot spot detection in (a) frontal and (b) rear taken thermographies.

 The thermographic camera requires some parameters adjustment for the correct interpretation of the measured temperature: the emissivity (ε) and the background temperature (Tb).
 The emissivity varies depending on the surface, the ambient temperature and the radiation wavelength.
-In this case, according to the bibliography, ε = 0.90 value has been set as reference for the front glass of the photovoltaic panel, whether ε = 0.86 was set for the rear thermographies pointing the Tedlar backsheet [28].
+In this case, according to the literature, ε = 0.90 value has been set as reference for the front glass of the photovoltaic panel, whether ε = 0.86 was set for the rear thermographies pointing the Tedlar backsheet [32].
 On the other hand, the background temperature refers to the surroundings of the measured surface and thus, the ambient temperature recorded from the facilities’ weather station was set.

-The measurement of the electrical parameters has been done with a PV curve tracer brand PVPM1000CX PVE.
-This device fulfills the international standard IEC 60904-1 (monocrystalline silicon) [29].
-The time taken to perform a measurement with the device is not greater than one second, minimizing measurement variations due to unstable weather conditions.
-Moreover, the PVPM measurement range is 0-1000 V and 0-20 A that allows string measurements and checks.
-The measurement of the electrical parameters is complemented with the irradiance measurement on the PV module plane and the ambient and surface temperature.
-Thus, applying the algorithm described in [30,31] the STC I-V curve is obtained.
+The measurement of the electrical parameters has been done with a PV curve tracer brand PVPM1000CX PVE with a NES Solar Radiation Sensor type SOZ-03 calibrated by a First Class pyranometer according to the WMO proposed methodology.
+The irradiance sensor includes an optimal temperature probe Pt100 mounted direct at the back side of the silicon cell of the SOZ-03 with an accuracy according to DIN EN 60751 Class A (±(0.15°C+0.002·T)).
+Moreover, an external temperature sensor Pt100 measures the PV module temperature for the STC correction.
+This device fulfils the international standard IEC 60904-1 (monocrystalline silicon) [33] and has an accuracy of the a/d converter of 0.25%, a peak power measurement uncertainty of ±5% and a reproducement of ±2%.
+The time taken to perform a single measurement with the device is comprised between 20 ms up to 2 seconds, avoiding the influence of capacitive properties of the module under test and minimizing measurement variations due to unstable weather conditions.
+Moreover, the PVPM measurement range is 0-1000 V and 0-20 A, that allows string measurements and checks.
+Thus, applying the algorithm described in [34,35] the STC I-V curve is obtained.
 Furthermore, all measurements have been taken with global irradiance on the generator plane greater than 800 W/m2 and deviations lower than 1%.
 Both the device and an obtained measurement (I-V curve) can be seen in Figure 7.